kigster/sym/README.md

 > Encrypting application secrets had never been easier! –– Socrates [LOL, -ed.]

-### How It Works
+## Using Sym

+#### Installation

+If you plan on using the library in your Ruby project with Bundler managing its dependencies, just include the following line in your `Gemfile`:

+    gem 'sym'

+And then run `bundle`.

+Or install it into the global namespace with `gem install` command:

+    $ gem install sym
+    $ sym -h
+    $ sym -E # see examples

+__BASH Completion__

+Optionally, after gem installation, you can also install bash-completion of gem's command line options, but running the following command (and feel free to use any of the "dot" files you prefer):

+    sym -B ~/.bashrc

+Should you choose to install it (this part is optional), you will be able to use "tab-tab" after typing `sym`, and you'll be able to choose from all of the supported flags.

+#### Typical Use-Case Scenario

   1. You generate a new encryption key, that will be used to both encrypt and decrypt the data.
 The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded, and can be generated with `sym -g`.
+The key must be saved somewhere for later retrieval.
+The key should not be easily accessible to an attacker.
+Note, that while generating the key, you can:
-     * You can optionally password protect the key with `sym -gp`
+     * optionally password protect the key with `sym -gp`
-     * You can save the key into a file with `sym -gpo key-file`
+     * save the key into a file with `sym -gpo key-file`
-     * Or you can save it into the OS-X Keychain, with `sym -gpx keychain-name`
+     * save it into the OS-X Keychain, with `sym -gpx keychain-name`
-     * You can also cache the password, with `sym -gpcx keychain-name`
+     * cache the password, with `sym -gpcx keychain-name`
-     * Normally, `sym` will also print the resulting key to STDOUT.
+     * Normally, `sym` will print the resulting key to STDOUT
      * You can prevent the key from being printed to STDOUT with `-q/--quiet`.
-  2. You then take a piece of sensitive __data__ that you want to encrypt.
-This can be a file or a string.
+  2. Next, let's assume you have a file or a string that you want to encrypt.
+We call this *data*.
-  3. You can then use the key to encrypt sensitive __data__, with `sym -e [key-spec] [data-spec]`, passing it the key in several accepted ways.
-Smart flag `-k` automatically interpretes the source of the key, by trying:
+  3. In order to encrypt the __data__, we must supply an encryption key.
+Flag `-k` automatically retrieves the key, by trying to read it in several distinct ways, such as:
-     * a file with a pathname.
+     * a file with a pathname specified by the argument (eg, `-k ~/.key`)
-     * or environment variable
+     * or environment variable (eg `-k ENC_KEY`)
-     * or OS-X Keychain password entry
+     * or OS-X Keychain entry
+     * verbatum string argument (not recommended)
-     * or you can paste the key interactively with `-i`
+     * alternatively, you can paste the key interactively with `-i` or save the default key in `~/.sym.key` file.
-  4. Input data can be read from a file with `-f file`, or read from STDIN, or a passed on the command line with `-s string`
+  4. Finally, we are ready to encrypt.
+The data to be encrypted can be read from a file with `-f filename`, or it can be read from STDIN, or a passed on the command line with `-s string`.
+For example, `sym -e -k ~/.key -f /etc/passwd` will encrypt the file and print the encrypted contents to STDOUT.
-  4. Output is the encrypted data, which is printed to STDOUT by the default, or it can be saved to a file with `-o <file>`
+  4. Instead of printing to STDOUT, the output can be saved to a file with `-o <file>`
-  5. Encrypted file can be later decrypted with `sym -d [key-spec] [data-spec]`
+  5. Encrypted file can later be decrypted with `sym -d ...` assuming the same key it was encrypted with.

-Sample session that uses Mac OS-X Keychain to store the password-protected key.
+A sample session that uses Mac OS-X Keychain to store the password-protected key.

 ```bash
 # Gen a new key, password-encrypt it, cache the password, save